TRudolphi/MegaTinyProgrammer_LowMemoryLib/README.md

 ### 1-2 => UPDI programming / serial terminal

-In this mode the circuit automaticly switches between an UDPI firmware upload and serial monitoring in Arduino
+In this mode the circuit automaticly switches between an UDPI sketch upload and serial monitoring in Arduino

 ### 2-3 => Flashing with an internal bootloader / serial terminal
 When a bootloader is present in the controller (via Burn Bootloader), you need to reset the controller